-HICL has a diversified portfolio of assets and so the overall portfolio is relatively insensitive to changes in UK GDP.
+HICL has a diversified portfolio of assets and so the overall portfolio is relatively insensitive to changes in UK GDP10.
 The Company's Risk Committee has considered specific stress tests.
 Individual assets that are more likely to be impacted by Brexit are undertaking contingency planning where possible.
-Sensitivities to changes in economic assumptions are provided in Section 3 - Portfolio & Valuation.
+Sensitivities to changes in economic assumptions are provided in the Valuation of the Portfolio section.